Exploring Eggnog: History and Six Delicious Recipes

 How and why did eggnog become entwined with the Christmas holiday?
 Who invented eggnog (and who was first brave enough to down a concoction of milk, booze, and raw eggs)?

 While there are various theories of the etymology of “eggnog,” most historians agree that the drink originated in medieval Britain.
 There, the drink known as “posset” was used when toasting to one’s health and prosperity, two qualities of life that were in short supply among the masses.

-You have to remember, the average Londoner rarely even saw a glass of milk— author/historian James Humes , former speech writer and adviser to 4 Presidents
+You have to remember, the average Londoner rarely even saw a glass of milk.— James Humes, author, historian, and former speechwriter and adviser to four presidents

 So, in the beginning, posset was a drink of nobility, the wealthy, the privileged.
 However, by the 13th century monks, with their farms, wine presses, distilleries, and self-sustaining lifestyle, were imbibing posset, and adding eggs and figs for a bit of flare.